jibeproject/matsim-jibe/README.md

-# Training Branch for Valencia GLASST/JIBE Training
+# Branch for Valencia GLASST/JIBE Training

 This is a training branch of the matsim-jibe repository, containing a selection of code for creating a MATSim network from a geopackage, devloping link-based disutility indicators (e.g. attractiveness, stress) and building different types of routes between origin-destination pairs (e.g. fastest, shortest, JIBE daytime, JIBE nighttime).

 Further details on the full code set can be found in the README of the master branch.

 This tutorial only considers walking routes and does not include cycling.
-We will uese the following runnable methods:
+We will use the following runnable methods:

 ## Network package (src/main/java/network)